reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 ## Step 6 - Inspect account inventories

-SPA produces every week a complete inventory of AWS accounts that it manages.
+SPA produces inventories of AWS accounts that it manages.
 Inventories are useful for quick inspection of a large number of accounts.

 To inspect most recent inventory:
 - From the AWS Console of `Automation`, the AWS account where SPA has been deployed, select the service 'S3'